need4swede/wiki-go/data/documents/playback/trident-player/document.md

 ---
-order: 30
+order: 40
 ---

 # Trident Player

-Neptune's powerful video player delivers cinema-quality playback on your Apple TV.
+Neptune's video player.
+Trident handles direct playback of most file formats so your server doesn't have to transcode.

-## Play Anything
+Trident is the default engine.
+If you ever need Apple's native player instead, switch the **Engine** in **Settings > Playback** (the native player leans on server transcoding for formats it can't handle, like MKV, DTS, and TrueHD).

-Trident plays virtually any video file directly from your Jellyfin server - no transcoding required.
-While other apps force your server to convert files on-the-fly, Neptune plays them natively, preserving every detail of your carefully curated library.
+## Direct Play

-### Direct Play Everything
+Trident plays files straight from your Jellyfin server without conversion.

 | Category | Supported |
 |----------|-----------|